chinzistor/StreamerQnA/README.md

   - You can individually edit how the dashboard and the bubble on stream should look like:
     - custom colors
     - roundable corners
-    - each border on each side can be individually editted
+    - each border on each side can be individually edited
     - use your own font
     - edit each text's font size
 - Easy handling of submissions:
   - The system will save the submitted questions, so if you close OBS and reopen it, the already submitted questions won't be lost.
   - You can individually show all questions one by one.
   - Each submission can be deleted individually, or the whole queue with the dedicated buttons.
+- Discord integration:
+  - Through webhooks you can send the submitted questions to your Discord server.